-Attractive and comfortable residence facilities for graduate students are available on all of the New Brunswick campuses.
+Attractive and comfortable residence facilities for graduate students are available on all five New Brunswick campuses.

 Single graduate students may choose to reside in furnished residence halls located on the Douglass, College Avenue, and Livingston campuses or in furnished apartments available on the Cook and Busch campuses.
-The residence halls have shared bath and kitchen facilities.
-The graduate apartments (Starkey Apartments at Cook College and Buell Apartments at Busch Campus) house four students in single bedroom accommodations and offer full kitchens and bathrooms.
+Graduate residence halls have shared bath and kitchen facilities.
+The graduate apartments house four students in single-bedroom accommodations and offer full kitchens and bathrooms.

-Graduate families are housed in efficiency and one- and two-bedroom unfurnished apartment units located on the Busch campus.
-These units fill rapidly and a waiting list is maintained.
+Graduate families are housed in one- and two-bedroom unfurnished apartment units located on the Busch campus.
+These units are very popular and a waiting list is maintained.
 Early application is recommended.

 Single graduate students may select housing for a full calendar year or for the academic year.
-For additional information, call the Division of Housing at 732/445-2215 (single graduate housing) or 732/445-3222 (graduate family housing).
+Summer housing also is available.